Amplification in parametrically-driven resonators near instability based on Floquet theory and Green's functions: Numerical results and discussion

 By obtaining the NSD by independent methods, their mutual agreement indicates that the Floquet theory results proposed here are correct.
 Further improvement in the agreement could be obtained by going to higher orders of the averaging method, but the cost is high to justify the marginal improvement beyond second-order approximation.
 Another approach to verify our results is to use numerical integration of stochastic differential equations.
 But they are time consuming with very long time series and many integrations (over 1000) to yield satisfactory results, especially near narrow peaks due to resolution bandwidth limitations.
 On the other hand, the Floquet theory method proposed here for calculating $S_N$ could be used as a nontrivial benchmark to test stochastic differential equation integration methods of cyclostationary processes.
+It is important to point out that Floquet theory is not a perturbative method as the AM is.
+Its range of applicability is not limited to small coefficients and near resonance (in the case of the parametric amplifier described by Eq.~\eqref{paramp} the parameters $\gamma$, $F_p$, and the detuning $\omega-1$ have to be small compared to 1).
+Unlike the AM, in principle, Floquet theory can be accurately applied with any choice of parameters.
+It could be used to investigate fluctuations in parametrically-driven systems near higher parametric resonances \cite{turner1998five}.
+Another advantage of the Green's function method based on Floquet theory over the one based on the AM, is that it can be more easily applied to coupled resonators in which at least one is parametrically driven.
+The same theoretical framework that we developed here could be applied, while the AM application is usually done case by case and becomes far more cumbersome as the dimensionality increases.

 \FloatBarrier